yast/yast-yast2/library/general/doc/Hooks.md

 checkpoint.
 Thus, the author of the hook files must pick the suitable prefix and adapt the hook file name.

-This is a list of checkpoint names which a manual installation typically goes through (including the main checkpoints in brackets just for completness):
+This is a list of checkpoints which a manual installation might go through including the main checkpoints in brackets just for completness ( **Notice:** The list below takes into consideration the basic user workflow for installing a system.
+Doing a highly customized installation or adding some add-ons during the installation will result in a modified list.)

   1. [ installation_start ]
   2. setup_dhcp